Skip to main content

 Step 2

-Create a Boombox folder on USB
+Copy it into a Boombox folder

 Step 3

-Plug into the front USB-C port
+Plug into a front USB data port

 Step 4

-Switch to USB in Boombox settings
+Switch the source to USB

 Need screenshots and the full in-car path?
 Open the full installation guide.

-Tesla unlock sound — common questions
+Tesla unlock sound: common questions

 Is there a separate Tesla unlock sound file?